D2R-Reimagined/wiki-content/Patch_Notes/testing.md

 #### Nightshade
-- Base Item: cm3
+- Base Item: Grand Charm
 - Rarity: 2 (was 5)

 #### Web of Wyrd
-- Base Item: cm3
+- Base Item: Grand Charm
 - Properties:
   - Changed:
     - +10-15% to Vitality (was +15)